MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-8-Required-Sources-Supplies-Services/subpart-8.4-Federal-Supply-Schedules/section-8.405-3.md

 (6) Establishment of a multi-agency BPA against a Federal Supply Schedule contract is permitted if the multi-agency BPA identifies the participating agencies and their estimated requirements at the time the BPA is established.

-(7) *Minimum documentation.* The ordering activity contracting officer shall include in the BPA file documentation the -
+(7) *Minimum documentation.* The ordering activity contracting officer shall include in the BPA file documentation the—

 (i) Schedule contracts considered, noting the contractor to which the BPA was awarded;